Why the Impact Screen Matters

 Screen Material

-Mounting & Tension
+Enclosure Fit & Tension

-Screen Size and Room Fit
+Screen Size, Enclosure Fit, and Room Fit

 Screen size should be based on the simulator space you actually have.
 A wide screen may look great, but the room still needs enough space for side protection, frame or enclosure depth, mat placement, and a comfortable hitting position.